Portsmouth Square pedestrian bridge: Design

 Skate stoppers were installed on the benches in the 1990s.

-No major renovations have been done to the bridge itself since its erection.
-However, several minor changes have been made.
+No major renovations had been done to the bridge itself since its erection.
+However, several minor changes had been made.
 For example, a metal gate was built on the west end of bridge in 2003 at a cost of $5,000 to allow the Hilton to restrict public access when desired.
 In July 2014, a permit was requested and granted by the city to erect four flagpoles on the east side of the bridge outside the Chinese Culture Center.
 In response to skateboarders using the bridge, hostile architectural elements were installed, such as skatestoppers on the benches, and an additional railing on the ramp part of the staircase.

 Portsmouth Square was evaluated in 2019 for inclusion in the California Register of Historical Resources, during which the bridge was also determined to be eligible for historic designation on its own.
 The evaluation stated that the bridge was a "character defining feature" of the block.